 - Explore the botanical gardens – With over 300 different types of ferns the Terra Nostra Garden park is perfect for a romantic walk.

 - Take a swim in the geothermal hot pools – (my personal favorite!)
 These are not just any geothermal hot pools.
-In fact, the largest of the pools is bright Orange.
+In fact, the largest of the pools is bright orange.
 It was unlike anything I had ever seen before!
-It wasn’t crowded and I was loving every minute of it.
+It wasn’t crowded and I was loved every minute of it.
 Read more about the Geothermal Hot Springs.

 7. Stay at the Terra Nostra Garden Hotel

 The Terra Nostra Garden Hotel is not only an award winning hotel for luxury, but also known as one of the best “green retreats” in all of the Azores.
 The Terra Nostra Garden Hotel and Spa on the grounds is one of the best places to relax after a day of hiking adventures.

 A stay at the hotel places you in the heart of Furnas, so you are close to many other attractions.
 It also gives you free admission to Terra Nostra Park, so feel free to explore and soak in the geothermal pools as often as you like.

 If you are traveling to the Azores you have to make the trek to the remote village of Sete Cidades.
 This village is home to several of the Azores’ main attractions!

 The area around Sete Cidades is home to epic hikes, volcanic hot springs, curiously fantastic beaches, and two neighboring lakes of different colors (Lagoa Verde and Lagoa Azul) – one green, and one blue!